pozitron57/open-source-comments/README.md

 - `index.html` reads `data.js` and parses using
   [datatables.js](https://github.com/DataTables/DataTables).

-- The webpage is updated daily at 17:00 UTC using `cron`. `updater.sh` runs `get_gh_data.py`, then `yaml_2_js.py`, then deploys the updated files, then updates the repo.
+- The webpage is updated daily at 17:00 UTC via `cron`. `updater.sh` runs `get_gh_data.py`, then `yaml_2_js.py`, then deploys the updated files, then updates the repo.

 ## How to view the page locally

 Just clone the repo and open `index.html` in your browser.
-No static site generator is used since `index.html` isn't often updated manually.
+To make changes edit index.md and run `md_to_html.py` script.
+It will overwrite existing `index.html`.

-After modifying `data.yaml`, run `python3 yaml_2_js.py` and the
+After modifying `data.yaml`, run `python3 yaml_2_js.py` — it will update
-browser should show the changes.
+`data.js` and the browser should display the changes.

 ## TODO